accesscode-2-1/unit-1/lessons/10_Github-Debugging.md

 	at com.intellij.rt.execution.application.AppMain.main(AppMain.java:134)
 ```

-##### Printing and Logging

-Printing is a very useful debugging method that you've probably already touched.
-Printing is useful because it can help display intermediate program state.
-Logging is essentially the same method (i.e. writing state to external output).

 ##### Using the Debugger

 The debugger allows you to set breakpoints in your code.
 When you run your code, the execution stops when it reaches a breakpoint.
 At this point, you can inspect the current state of the program as well as step through the code line by line.